Portsmouth Historic Dockyard and Victorian Festival of

 The Mary Rose Museum gave us an alluring insight into Navy warfare

-during the 14th century and contained many recovered military objects
+during the 14th century and contained many recovered military artefacts

 |